What is breast cancer?

 If they find something abnormal, your doctor may order a mammogram.
 A mammogram is a special X-ray of your breasts.
 Your breast will be pressed between two plates.
 This spreads out your breast so that a better X-ray picture can be taken.
-The X-ray takes 1 or 2 minutes.
 The entire process usually takes about 20 minutes.

 If the mammogram shows something, your doctor may order more tests.
 These include:

 - Biopsy – cells or tissues are removed from the breast and looked at under a microscope.
-This helps find cancer cells.
-There are different kinds of biopsy that look for breast cancer:
+This helps find cancer cells

 If cancer cells are found in a biopsy, your doctor will do more testing.
 This will help him or her find out how quickly the cancer may grow, how likely it will spread, and how certain treatments might work.